ccarruitero/makemehapi/exercises/handling/problem.md

-Create a Hapi server as in previous exercises.

-Create an `index.html` file containing the following HTML.
+Create a server which responds to requests to `/` with a static HTML file containing the following:

 ```html
 <html>